cyrusimap/cyrus-imapd/docsrc/imap/concepts/overview_and_concepts.rst

 The Cyrus server implements LMTP via the ``lmtpd`` daemon.
 LMTP can either be used over a network via TCP or local via a UNIX domain socket.
-There are security differnces between these two alternatives; read more below.
+There are security differences between these two alternatives; read more below.

 For final delivery via LMTP over a TCP socket, it is necessary to use